z3c0/vistos_legacy/README.md

 1) utilizing public data sources to gather information about public officials, and
 2) consolidating that information in a way that's easy to code around.

 As programming isn't exactly a ubiquitous skill, it cannot go without saying that V should only be considered a small, but fundamental, step in the far-greater goal of creating a more politically-informed populace.
-There is much more work to be done to fully realize such a goal, so V seeks to provide the foundation for said work.
+There is much more work to be done to fully realize such a goal, so V merely seeks to provide the foundation for said work.

 Interested?
 Jump to the [samples](#tutorial) below to learn how to set up V.